-In the UK, he is Chair of the boards of two new Social Investment Partnerships, using social finance (including from Bridges Ventures and Big Society Capital) to enable third sector delivery – this includes the Teens & Toddlers programme in Greater Manchester, putting troubled teenagers on work experience in local day nurseries in order to improve their school attendance and attainment, and; Local Solutions in Liverpool, deploying Intensive Mentors to reach young homeless people with very chaotic lives.
+In the UK, he is Chair of the boards of three Social Impact Bonds, using social finance (including from Bridges Ventures, Big Issue Invest and Big Society Capital) to enable third sector delivery.
+This includes: the Teens & Toddlers programme in Greater Manchester, putting troubled teenagers on work experience in local day nurseries in order to improve their school attendance and attainment, and; Local Solutions in Liverpool, deploying Intensive Mentors to reach young homeless people with very chaotic lives.

 Richard also worked with ACEVO (the Association of Chief Executives of Voluntary Organisations) to help third sector organisations respond to the outsourcing of probation/offender rehabilitation.
-He advised a London Borough on how to stem the rapidly rising deprivation resulting from the economic crisis and exacerbated by central and local government spending cuts – leading to the creation of a team of ‘service navigators’.
-He assisted two charities with a merger, conducted due diligence for a large ex public sector organisation considering an acquisition.
-Richard was Specialist Adviser to the Work and Pensions Select Committee during their enquiry into the Work Programme.
+He advised a London Borough on how to stem the rapidly rising deprivation resulting from the economic crisis and exacerbated by central and local government spending cuts – leading to the creation of a team of ‘Service Navigators’.
+He was Specialist Adviser to the Work and Pensions Select Committee during their enquiry into the Work Programme.

 Richard was Managing Director of Serco Welfare to Work from 2007 to 2011, building the business from scratch to a turnover of just under £100m.
 He created and implemented Serco’s innovative new prime contractor model for welfare to work, delivering Flexible New Deal through local networks of 75 public, private and third sector providers.
 With Serco delivering no frontline services themselves, there was a clear separation between the prime and the provision, mitigating the risks of creaming and parking, and increasing service impact through the organisation and management of the networks.